 Another 42 words (3 lines of text) are included under the topic Early Maulever Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Maulever family to the New World and Oceana
+Migration of the Maulever family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Maulever or a variant listed above were: Jonathon Mauleverer who landed in North America in 1700.